We are open and COVID-19 SECURE. Click here to find out more

 Vaccinations

-Vaccinating your puppy will protect it against diseases that are easily avoided.
-The puppy vaccination course includes a full health check and two vaccinations given three weeks apart.
-These vaccinations cover your puppy against distemper, parvovirus, para influenza and adenovirus.
 The first vaccination (along with the health check) can be given as early as six weeks followed by the second vaccination three to four weeks afterwards (but not before the age of 10 weeks).
 If you are considering placing your puppy in kennels you should also have it vaccinated against kennel cough – this can be done once the puppy is eight weeks old.
-Once all the vaccinations are complete you need to wait one more week before you can start taking your puppy out where it will mix with other dogs.
-Ask about our puppy parties too (more details below).

 Microchipping